 The Integrated Rule-Oriented Data System (iRODS) is an open-source data management software in use at research organizations and government agencies worldwide. iRODS is supported and maintained by the iRODS Consortium at RENCI, a research institute of the University of North Carolina at Chapel Hill (UNC-CH).

-The result of almost 20 years and $25M of funded research from more than 30 projects, the current release of iRODS is a production-level distribution aimed at deployment in mission critical environments.
+The result of nearly 25 years and $25M+ of funded research from more than 30 projects, the current release of iRODS is a production-level distribution aimed at deployment in mission critical environments.
 It functions independently of storage resources, and abstracts data control away from storage devices and device location, allowing users to take control of their data.
 As data volumes grow and data services become more complex, iRODS is increasingly important in data management.
 The development infrastructure supports exhaustive testing on supported platforms; plug-in support for microservices, storage resources, drivers, and databases; and extensive documentation, training and support services.

 The iRODS Consortium was created to ensure the sustainability of iRODS and to further its adoption and continued evolution.
 To this end, the Consortium works to standardize the definition, development, and release of iRODS-based data middle-ware technologies; evangelize iRODS among potential users; promote new advances in iRODS; and expand the adoption of iRODS-based data middleware technologies through the development, release, and support of an open-source, mission-critical, production-level distribution of iRODS.